What is free verse? Here’s a quick and simple definition:

 Poems written in free verse are characterized by generally not using meter or rhyme, but that doesn’t mean that they can never include meter or rhyme.
 In fact, poets writing in free verse often do include a bit of meter or rhyme in their poetry.
 Saying that a poem is “free verse” just means that the use of meter or rhyme is not extensive or consistent in the poem.

 For instance, TS Elliot’s “The Love Song of J. Alfred Prufrock” is a famous free verse poem in which many lines end in rhyme, but those rhymes don't follow any particular pattern (or rhyme scheme) and the poem follows no particular meter.
 Similarly, Walt Whitman was known to occasionally lapse in and out of using meter in his unrhymed poetry—but for the most part his poems don’t make use of meter, so they’re still considered free verse.

 While some types of formal verse have specific requirements for the length or number of stanzas, free verse has no such restrictions.
 A poet writing in free verse may use stanzas of regular length consistently throughout their poem, though more often than not the length of stanzas in free verse poems varies at least somewhat throughout the poem—which is just to say that they don't follow any rule in particular.

-Since free verse is, by definition, free of formal constraints, there aren’t any specific types or “forms” of free verse poetry (as there are with formal verse)—except for one. line breaks, and which therefore take the form of paragraphs.are a specific type of free verse poetry that doesn’t have any
+Since free verse is, by definition, free of formal constraints, there aren’t any specific types or “forms” of free verse poetry (as there are with formal verse)—except for one.
+Prose poems are a specific type of free verse poetry that doesn’t have any line breaks, and which therefore take the form of paragraphs.

 This famous free verse poem by T.S.
 Eliot rhymes, but not according to any particular pattern, and it doesn’t use meter (note how varied the line lengths are).
 Here's an excerpt: